Medical expert of the article

 Symptoms of panhypopituitarism

-All clinical signs and symptoms are in direct connection with the immediate cause that caused this pathology, and are associated with developing deficits or complete absence of appropriate pituitary hormones.
-Manifestations usually make themselves felt gradually and can not be noted by the patient; Occasionally, the disease is characterized by acute and vivid manifestations.
+All clinical signs and symptoms are directly related to the immediate cause of this pathology and are associated with the developing deficiency or complete absence of the corresponding pituitary hormones.
+Manifestations usually make themselves known gradually and cannot be noted by the patient; occasionally the disease is characterized by acute and vivid manifestations.

-The lack of luteinizing (LH) and follicle-stimulating hormones of the pituitary (FSH) in children leads to a delay in sexual development.
-Women in the pre-menopausal period develop amenorrhea, libido decreases, there is a disappearance of secondary sexual characteristics and infertility.
-Men develop erectile dysfunction, testicular atrophy, decreased libido, secondary sexual characteristics disappear and spermatogenesis decreases with subsequent infertility.
+Deficiency of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) of the pituitary gland in children leads to delayed sexual development.
+In premenopausal women, amenorrhea develops, libido decreases, secondary sexual characteristics disappear, and infertility is observed.
+In men, erectile dysfunction, testicular atrophy, decreased libido, secondary sexual characteristics disappear, and spermatogenesis decreases with subsequent infertility.

-Damage to the hypothalamus, the result of which is hypopituitarism, can also lead to a violation of the appetite control center, manifested by a syndrome similar to anorexia nervosa.
+Damage to the hypothalamus that results in hypopituitarism may also result in a disruption of the appetite control center, resulting in a syndrome similar to anorexia nervosa.

 Diagnosis of panhypopituitarism

-Clinical signs are often nonspecific, and the diagnosis must be confirmed before a lifetime replacement therapy is recommended for the patient.
+Clinical signs are often nonspecific and the diagnosis must be confirmed before lifelong replacement therapy is recommended for the patient.

-Pituitary dysfunction can be recognized by the presence of clinical signs of neurogenic anorexia, chronic liver disease, muscular dystrophy, autoimmune polyendocrine syndrome and pathology of other endocrine organs in the patient.
-Especially can be a confusing clinical picture, when the function of more than one endocrine organ decreases simultaneously.
-It is necessary to prove the presence of structural pathology of the pituitary gland and neurohormonal deficiency.
+Dysfunction of the pituitary gland can be recognized by the presence of clinical signs of neurogenic anorexia, chronic liver disease, muscular dystrophy, autoimmune polyendocrine syndrome and pathology of other endocrine organs.
+The clinical picture can be especially confusing when the function of more than one endocrine organ is reduced simultaneously.
+The presence of structural pathology of the pituitary gland and neurohormonal deficiency should be demonstrated.

 Samples required for visualization

-All patients should have positive CT results (with a high degree of resolution) or MRI performed using contrast agents in special techniques (in order to exclude structural abnormalities such as pituitary adenomas).
-Positron emission tomography (PET), used as a method of research in several specialized centers, is nevertheless performed extremely rarely in wide clinical practice.
-In the case where there is no possibility to conduct a modern neuroradiologic examination, use a simple cone lateral craniography of the Turkish saddle, with which it is possible to detect a pituitary macroadenoma with a diameter of more than 10 mm.
-Cerebral angiography is prescribed only if the results of other diagnostic tests indicate the presence of paraselar vascular anomalies or aneurysms.
+All patients should have positive results on high-resolution CT or MRI with special contrast agents (to exclude structural abnormalities such as pituitary adenomas).
+Positron emission tomography (PET), which has been used in a few specialized centers, is rarely performed in routine clinical practice.
+When modern neuroradiological examination is not possible, simple lateral cone beam craniography of the sella turcica can detect a pituitary macroadenoma larger than 10 mm in diameter.
+Cerebral angiography is indicated only when other diagnostic tests indicate parasellar vascular abnormalities or aneurysms.

 Differential diagnosis of generalized hypopituitarism with other diseases